sithmel/sistema/README.md

 ```

 _connectionMock_ will be used instead of dbConnection.
-We can only mock some of the dependencies in the dependency graph.
-This way you can write unit of integration tests.
+We can chose to only mock some of the dependencies in the dependency graph.
+This way you can write both units and integration tests.

 ## Sistema Design principles